 Females make up a small percentage of all privately licensed security professionals in Australia, thus giving female PIs an edge because they can offer something different from their male counterparts.
 They are especially good at undercover work because successfully blending into situations without drawing attention to oneself, is important in some cases.

-Do not hesitate to contact Lesley Craig who is a female private investigator working out of Redland City, Queensland, Australia and who has thirteen years of experience negotiating delicate matters for clients.
+Do not hesitate to contact Lesley Craig who is a female private investigator working out of Redland City, Queensland and who has thirteen years of experience negotiating delicate matters for clients.
 A 30 min no obligation phone call directly to Lesley (Manager), will give you peace of mind whether to move forward with your enquiry, or not.
 Some enquiries are so super sensitive, they need to be handled by the police and other enquiries will need to be handled by the Family Services, not a private investigator.